LameLemur/Blocks/README.md

 Well...
-Im making a small kinda game where u place block of an L in grid, then the opponent does so.
+Im making a small kinda game where u place blockin the shape of an L in grid, then the opponent does so.
 The one not able to place an L in da Grid loses.